BjornRuud/Event/ReadMe.md

 # Swift Events

 Swift currently lacks an observation mechanism like KVO.
-KVO can still be used if you make sure your classes use the Objective-C runtime, but that's not very "Swifty".
-This project is an implementation of the Event pattern, similar to what C# and other languages has.
-Events can also replace NotificationCenter for app messages (but not system messages).
+KVO can still be used if you make sure your classes use the Objective-C runtime, but that's not very "swifty".
+This project is an implementation of the observer pattern, which can also replace NotificationCenter for general event messaging in many use cases.

 ## Event